MicrosoftDocs/well-architected/well-architected/security/monitor-threats.md

 Defender and Microsoft Sentinel work together, despite some overlap in functionality.
 This collaboration enhances your overall security posture by helping to ensure comprehensive threat detection and response.

-Take advantage of **Azure Business Continuity Center** (ABCC) to identify gaps in your business continuity estate and defend against threats like ransomware attacks, malicious activities, and rogue-administrator incidents.
+Take advantage of **Azure Business Continuity Center** to identify gaps in your business continuity estate and defend against threats like ransomware attacks, malicious activities, and rogue-administrator incidents.
 For more information, see [What is Azure Business Continuity Center?](/azure/business-continuity-center/business-continuity-center-overview).

 ### Networking